entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 curl -sfL https://get.entando.org | bash
 ```

 3. The progress of the install will be displayed on the console.
 Installation can take 10+ minutes depending on how long the Docker images take to download.
-The sequence of steps performed by the CLI is identical to the manual steps below; to understand what the CLI does, review the manual steps.
+The sequence of steps performed by the CLI is identical to the manual steps below.
+To understand what the CLI does, review the manual steps.
 4. The URL to access the `Entando App Builder` will print to the console once the install completes.
 5. Login with username:`admin` and password: `adminadmin`.
-Refer to [Log in to Entando](#log-in-to-entando) for more information and next steps.
+Refer to [Login to Entando](#log-in-to-entando) for more information and next steps.

 ## Manual Install